PARSES-Lab/scans/Build_Instructions/Finger/Embedding.md

 ### Step 2:

 Once the print pauses for the first time, inspect the track for the U-shaped waveguide.
-Ensure that there are no blobs of filament stuck in the track, and remove them if they are.
-Once verified, deposit 5-6 small dots of Loctite along the waveguide track, and then lay in the 1.5mm PMMA fiber.
+Ensure that there are no blobs of filament stuck in the track, and remove them with tweezers and flush cutters if there are.
+Now lay in the 1mm PMMA fiber.
 Ensure that the fiber is not sticking up past the paused layer.
-Allow the Loctite to set for a few minutes, then resume the print.
+Resume the print

 ### Step 3:

 Once the print pauses again, deposit 4-5 small dots of Loctite along each spectral fiber track, and lay the spectral fibers in.
-Take extra care around the prism cavity, and gently press the prism into place.
+The longer fiber should be  Take extra care around the prism cavity, and gently press the prism into place.
 Once laid in, put a TPU prism on top of each prism, and resume the print.

 ### Step 4: